Russia backs down on proposals to regulate the Internet

 Russia and its allies have insisted they need new powers to fight cyber crime and protect networks.

-Countries can opt out of parts of the revised treaty when it is finalized or even refuse to sign it
+Countries can opt out of parts of the revised treaty when it is finalised or even refuse to sign it

 The talks are due to end on Friday.